-Pencil roving is good for folks who are having trouble keeping spun yarn even due to uneven drafting, since the wool is already pulled out to a smaller size for you, so you do less to near no drafting as you spin.
+Pencil roving is good for folks who are having trouble keeping spun yarn even due to uneven drafting.
+This wool is already pulled out to a smaller size for you, so you do less to near no drafting as you spin.

 How To Spin Pencil Roving shows you how to work with this interesting roving.